wso2/docs-mi/en/docs/reference/connectors/facebook-ads-connector/facebook-ads-configuration.md

     ```

 ??? note "dissociateCampaign"
-    Dissociate a campaign from an AdAccount.
+    The `dissociateCampaign` operation dissociate a campaign from an ad account.
     <table>
         <tr>
             <th>Parameter Name</th>